On This Page

 — Linda, survivor

-Who Should Consider Molecular Profiling?
+Who Should Consider Precision Medicine?

 - Patient Central can help explain different types of pancreatic cancer testing.

-When Should I Get Molecular Profiling?
+When Should I Get Testing?

-Because tissue is needed to perform testing, a doctor must determine the best way to collect a sample.
+Because tissue is needed to perform tumor biomarker testing, a doctor must determine the best way to collect a sample.
 If you are having your tumor surgically removed, tissue from the surgery may be used.
 In most other cases, a specific type of biopsy, called a core biopsy, is needed.

-How Do I Get Molecular Profiling?
+How Do I Get Testing for Precision Medicine?